Last Updated on: 6th December 2023, 01:42 pm

 - A small inner chamber where you place the food.

-You can purchase one from any pet store or create your own by placing the parrot’s everyday dish inside a large food storage container or plastic bottle.
+You can purchase a spill-proof feeder from any pet store or create your own by placing the parrot’s everyday dish inside a large food storage container or plastic bottle.

 You install the device underneath to catch seeds and other foods before they reach the floor.
 Most are made from plastic.
-Ensure that the skirt extends pasts the cage sides by several inches to be effective.
+Ensure that the skirt extends past the cage sides by several inches.

-Create small walls on the bottom of the parrot’s cage to keep food from spilling.
+Create small walls on the bottom of the cage to keep food from spilling.
 You can use acrylic sheeting or stainless steel to accomplish this, as the parrot won’t be able to break it.